Nuclear Counterarguments 22-Essay Series

 See essay previews below

 • A conservative’s challenge is not victory over liberalism.

 The real challenge is that liberals desperately need help.
 Until now conservatives have singularly focused on winning a match of ideas with liberals - and if that was the only criteria, conservatism would have won long ago.
 But conservatives are losing because that is not the real battle.
-Liberals care little about a game of matching ideas because they are engaged in a fulltime war with their own inherent fears, dragging the country down like a drowning man who pulls the lifeguard below the surface with him.
+Liberals care little about a game of matching ideas because they are engaged in a fulltime war with their own inherent fears, dragging the country down like a drowning man who pulls others below the surface with him.
 Liberals don’t need to be defeated – they need to be rescued.
-To save America we must rescue liberals.
+To save America from the ideology of liberalism, it needs to be ‘defeated’ by rescuing liberals.

 • Liberals are not deliberately attempting to destroy America.